Broadcasting colourings on trees. A combinatorial view: Proof of Proposition

 \section{Proof of Proposition \ref{prop:Expect-Dis}}

 Consider in the coupling two vertices $v,w\in T$ at the same level $l$, where $l$ is even.
-Given the colourings $X(v)$, $Y(v)$ and $X(w)$ and $Y(w)$, and assuming that $X(v)\neq Y(v)$ and $X(w)\neq Y(w)$ observe that whether the descendants of $v$ disagree or not does not dependent on what happens at the descendants of $w$ and vice versa.
-This observation yields to the following: For some vertex $v\in T$ that $X(v)\neq Y(v)$, let ${\cal D}_v$ be the number of disagreements two levels below the vertex $v$.
-Then, it holds that
+Consider, also, the colourings $X(v)$, $Y(v)$ and $X(w)$ and $Y(w)$ while w.l.o.g assume that $X(v)\neq Y(v)$ and $X(w)\neq Y(w)$.
+Clearly, whether the descendants of $v$ disagree or not does not dependent on what happens at the descendants of $w$ and vice versa.
+This observation yields the following: In the coupling, for each vertex $v\in T$, let ${\cal D}_v$ be the number of disagreements two levels below $v$.
+It holds that